hotosm/raw-data-api/docs/src/installation/docker.md

 **Development instruction:**
 If you are running Dockerfile only for the API , Have postgresql redis installed on your machine directly then you should change following :

-- Change --broker Host address in flower command (You can use redis if it is docker compsoe container or use `redis://host.docker.internal:6379/0` if you want API container to connect to your localhsot , Follow #troubleshoot section for more)
+- Change --broker Host address in flower command (You can use redis if it is docker compose container or use `redis://host.docker.internal:6379/0` if you want API container to connect to your localhost , Follow #troubleshoot section for more)
 - Change DB Host & Celery broker url accordingly with the same logic

 **Note:**

-In above example we have attached our working dir to containers along with config.txt for efficiency in development environment only .
+In above example, we have attached our working dir to containers along with config.txt for efficiency in development environment only .
 It is recommended to use proper docker copy as stated in dockerfile and system environement variables instead of config.txt in Production

 ## Check the servers